IgnisUmbrae/TJE-Archipelago/readme.md

 - 2-player mode is not currently supported.
 - Hints are yet to be implemented and locations are generically-named.

+## Tracker

+A tracker developed by GrayGooGlitch is available [on GitHub here](https://github.com/graygooglitch/Toejam-and-Earl-AP-Tracker/) and requires TJE-AP version 0.2.4c or higher.

 ## Setup

 ### Requirements